-- 4.3.1.1.2.1.4.
-This Reserve can be generated as follows from the Operating Budget; the following methodology needs to be read in conjunction with the Liquidity Policy: - 4.3.1.1.2.1.4.1.
-Cash generated from Operating Activities: - 4.3.1.1.2.1.4.1.1.
-The municipality has maintained a marginal ability to generate surplus operational cash flow which it has used to fund most of its capital spending in the past, - 4.3.1.1.2.1.4.1.2.
+- 4.3.1.1.3.4.
+This Reserve can be generated as follows from the Operating Budget; the following methodology needs to be read in conjunction with the Liquidity Policy: - 4.3.1.1.3.4.1.
+Cash generated from Operating Activities: - 4.3.1.1.3.4.1.1.
+The municipality has maintained a marginal ability to generate surplus operational cash flow which it has used to fund most of its capital spending in the past, - 4.3.1.1.3.4.1.2.
 Depreciation is a method to generate future cash.
 Therefore, it is prudent to annually measure the cash coverage for depreciation charges to ensure it is fully funded from cash through tariff setting.
-Cash generated from depreciation is to be transferred to the Capital Replacement Reserve, - 4.3.1.1.2.1.4.1.3.
-As at year end it is to be determined whether the municipality meets its Minimum Liquidity Criteria as stipulated in the Liquidity Policy, excess cash in addition to this prescribed level is to be calculated and appropriated to the Capital Replacement Reserve and no more than 50% of the balance of the Capital Replacement Reserve as at year end should be allocated to the following year's capital budget unless sufficient recommendations are made to Council to substantiate such a decision. - 4.3.1.1.2.1.4.2.
-Interest received on the investment made for the Capital Replacement Reserve
+Cash generated from depreciation is to be transferred to the Capital Replacement Reserve, - 4.3.1.1.3.4.1.3.
+As at year end it is to be determined whether the municipality meets its Minimum Liquidity Criteria as stipulated in the Liquidity Policy, excess cash in addition to this prescribed level is to be calculated and appropriated to the Capital Replacement Reserve and no more than 50% of the balance of the Capital Replacement Reserve as at year end should be allocated to the following year's capital budget unless sufficient recommendations are made to Council to substantiate such a decision. - 4.3.1.1.3.4.2.
+Interest received on the investment(s) made for the Capital Replacement Reserve

-4.3.1.1.3.
+4.3.1.1.4.
 Development Reserve:

-- 4.3.1.1.3.1.
-The purpose of the development reserve as set out below is to ringfence all funds received from development charges to the specific contributing property. - 4.3.1.1.3.2.
-The development reserve may only be utilized for capital expenditure that will create the required infrastructure for the contributing development. - 4.3.1.1.3.3.
-Development charges received during the financial period must be contributed to the development reserve. - 4.3.1.1.3.4.
-All interest received on ringfenced funds invested must be returned to the reserve. - 4.3.1.1.3.5.
+- 4.3.1.1.4.1.
+The purpose of the development reserve as set out below is to ringfence all funds received from development charges to the specific contributing property. - 4.3.1.1.4.1.4.3.1.1.4.2.
+The Development Reserve must be cash-backed and the Accounting Officer is hereby delegated to determine an additional contribution to be made to the Development Reserve during the compilation of the annual financial statements.
+In the event of an additional contribution the property(ies) must be specified. - 4.3.1.1.4.2.4.3.1.1.4.3.
+The development reserve may only be utilized for capital expenditure that will create the required infrastructure for the contributing development. - 4.3.1.1.4.3.4.3.1.1.4.4.
+Development charges received during the financial period must be contributed to the development reserve. - 4.3.1.1.4.4.4.3.1.1.4.5.
+All interest received on ringfenced funds invested must be returned to the reserve. - 4.3.1.1.4.6.
 Funds withdrawn from the reserve will be limited to amounts contributed for the specific development.